 Ms. Adrian Williams, Executive Director, The Village Project

 This project will assess the effectiveness of various components of the Village Project, a decade long independent activity led by community activist Adrian Williams.
-The Village Project provides diverse activities and counseling for youth living in public housing in the Western Addition, many of whom have been affected by chronic trauma from street murders of siblings and parents.
+The Village Project provides diverse activities and counseling for youth living in public housing in the Western Addition.
 Both Dr. Patterson and Ms. Williams will participate in the design and implementation of a systematic assessment of the various activities to determine their differential effectiveness, with the goal of placing more resources into them, de-emphasizing those that are less effective, and developing new ones.
 Dr. Patterson and Ms. Williams will work together to implement findings and publicize them to the local and professional communities.
 Dr. Patterson will also engage graduate students in service-learning of community advocacy and research methods, and ask them to commit to ongoing engagement.

 Young African Americans Re-Connecting with African Traditions

 Dr. Pascal Bokar Thiam, Lecturer, Music